BrUnOXaVIeRLeiTE/Unreal-Savior.github.io/README.md

 > Save World or Game Mode returns *Failed* result, why?

 Check thread state with [Get Thread Safety](https://github.com/BrUnOXaVIeRLeiTE/Unreal-Savior.github.io/wiki/Understanding-SGUID "Savior Plugin Wiki") node.
-If you have another save process running, you have to wait until provious process is complete to start a new one.
+If you have another save process running, you have to wait until previous process is complete to start a new one.

 > I still can't save anything?!